The Role of Public-Sector Research in the Discovery of Drugs and Vaccines | Health Poli. Page 1 of 11

 We also did not set out to comprehensively identify the intellectual property generated by the companies that developed the drugs that augmented the intellectual property licensed from the PSRIs.
 Thus, our data identify drugs that were discovered in whole or in part at PSRIs.

 We believe that our study supports the concept that the emergence of biotechnology in the mid-1970s, combined with policy changes implemented in the early 1980s regarding the ownership and management of the intellectual property of PSRIs, allowed these institutions to play an important role in the downstream, applied phase of drug discovery.
 Our data show that PSRIs have contributed to the discovery of 9.3 to 21.2% of all drugs involved in new-drug applications approved during the period from 1990 through 2007.
 These proportions are higher than those identified by some earlier researchers.
 Our data also suggest that PSRIs tend to discover drugs that are expected to have a disproportionately important clinical effect.
+Disclosure forms provided by the authors are available with the full text of this article at NEJM.org.
+Source Information

 From the Institute for Technology Entrepreneurship and Commercialization (A.J.S.) and Office of Technology Development (A.J.S., J.J.J.), Boston University School of Management, Boston; the Norwegian Radium Hospital Research Foundation, Oslo (K.W.); Boston University School of Law, Boston (P.C.K.); and the Office of Technology Transfer, National Institutes of Health, Bethesda, MD (S.C., M.L.R.).